Bedrooms 4, Sleeps 8

-The shared 10m x 5m heated saltwater swimming pool is open from May to September (weather permitting).
-There are sunloungers, wicker furniture plus tables and chairs around the pool.
+The shared 10m x 5m saltwater swimming pool is open from May to September (weather permitting).
+There are sun loungers, wicker furniture plus tables and chairs around the pool.

 The Games Barn has a selection of adults and children's bikes.
 Additional more specialist bikes can be hired locally and delivered to our gites.

 South facing gravelled courtyard garden with garden furniture and charcoal BBQ.

-The games barn next door includes bikes, table tennis table, table football, pool table, body boards for the beach and bats and balls etc. Higher spec or specialist bikes can be hired locally from BikeHireDirect.com
+The games barn next door includes bikes, table tennis, table football, body boards and bats and balls for the beach, and boules sets.
+Higher spec or specialist bikes can be hired locally from BikeHireDirect.com